YohanAlexander/z2n-periodogram/README.md

 sinusoidal functions above for each photon.
 Be advised that this is very computationally expensive if the number of photons is high.

 ### Built With
-The Z2n Software was built using the open source language `Python`.
+The Z2n Software was built using the `Python` open source language.
 * [Python](https://python.org)